5 Tips When Starting Spiritual Conversations Around Christmas

 It was then easy to ask, “Will you be celebrating Christmas while you are there?”
 Our spiritual conversation began.

-Christmas provides many, many opportunities.
-I’ve been challenging myself to have at least one spiritual conversation with someone each day.
-As I’ve been doing this, I’ve noticed some things.
+Christmas provides many unique conversational opportunities.
+During the Advent season, I often challenge myself to have at least one spiritual conversation with someone each day throughout the month of December.
+As I’ve been doing this, I’ve discovered some things that may help others as well.

 5 Tips When Attempting Spiritual Conversations in the Advent Season